Play for All

 Purpose

 Research shows that play is essential to a young child’s development.
-California State Library’s 2021 white paper Together, Learning More! documents the influential role play has in a young child’s cognitive, social, and emotional skills development, and that a range of play experiences is important for well-rounded development:
+California State Library’s 2021 paper Together, Learning More! documents the influential role play has in an early learner’s cognitive, social, and emotional skills development, and that a range of play experiences is important for well-rounded development:

 Play CharacteristicInfluence on Development